Al-Zulfi: Location

-Az Zulfi is in the East of Al-Qassim Province and at the heart of the historical region of Najd.
-It is located roughly 70kilometers from Buraydah (the capital of the province) and more than 290 kilometers north of the Saudi capital, Riyadh.
+Az Zulfi is in the east of Al-Qassim Province and at the heart of the historical region of Najd.
+It is located roughly 70 kilometers from Buraydah (the capital of the province) and more than 290 kilometers north of the Saudi capital, Riyadh.

 History

 Early history

 Although the location is sometimes identified with an ancient settlement mentioned by Yaqut and Al-Hamadani known as Oryarh, the history of Zulfi proper dates back to the third century.
 According to the chroniclers of Nejd.

 During the Pre-Islamic era the settlement at the site was called zulifit or alkrm (الزلفات و الكَرَمُ), and was reportedly founded by the tribe of Banu Hanifa and Banu tmym.
 Hajr served as the capital of the province of Al Yamamah, whose governors were responsible for most of central and eastern Arabia during the Umayyad and Abbasid eras.
 Al-Yamamah broke away from the Abbasid Empire in 866 and the area fell under the rule of the Ukhaydhirites, who moved the capital from Hajr to nearby Al Kharj.
 The city then went into a long period of decline.
 In the 14th century, North African traveller Ibn Battuta wrote of his visit to Hajr, describing it as "the main city of Al-Yamamah, and its name is Hajr".
 Ibn Battuta goes on to describe it as a city of canals and trees with most of its inhabitants belonging to Bani Hanifa, and reports that he continued on with their leader to Mecca to perform the Hajj.

 Later on, Hajr broke up into several separate settlements and estates.
 The most notable of these were Migrin (or Muqrin) and Mi'kal, though the name Hajr continued to appear in local folk poetry.
 The earliest known reference to the area by the name Riyadh comes from a 17th-century chronicler reporting on an event from the year 1590.
 In 1737, Deham ibn Dawwas, a refugee from neighboring Manfuha, took control of Riyadh.
 Ibn Dawwas built a single wall to encircle the various quarters of Riyadh, making them effectively a single town.